 Pay attention to connect connecting cables to correct poles (+ to +) and (- to -) at both ends.
 Do not short-circuit terminals.
-Thoroughly follow instructions given in Operation and Maintenance Instruction Manual.
+Thoroughly follow instructions given in Operator's manual.

 Always move the key-start switch in the lock position before servicing or repairing the machine.